The Greatest Showman: Marketing

 On June 28, 2017, 20th Century Fox released the first international trailer to promote the film.
 On November 13, 2017, the second trailer was released.

 On December 17, 2017, Fox televised a live performance of "Come Alive" from Warner Bros.
 Studios during its live musical special A Christmas Story Live! (which was based on fellow Pasek and Paul work A Christmas Story: The Musical).
 The number featured the film's stars and a cast of 150 dancers.

 Home media

 In the United States, the film was released via digital download on March 20, 2018, and was released on DVD, Blu-ray, and 4K Ultra HD on April 10, 2018.

 In the United Kingdom, the film was released first on digital download on April 27, 2018, while DVD, Blu-ray, and 4K Ultra HD copies went on sale on May 14, 2018.
 These versions included the sing-along version, two hours of behind-the-scenes footage, and music machine jukebox features.

-The Greatest Showman was released on the US & Canada version of Disney's streaming service Disney+ on August 14, 2020, following Disney's acquisition of 20th Century Fox in 2019.
+The Greatest Showman was released on the US and Canada version of Disney's streaming service Disney+ on August 14, 2020, following Disney's acquisition of 20th Century Fox in 2019.